Skip to content

 What is at stake?

 First, what is at stake in a Minnesota speeding ticket case?
-Most speeding tickets are petty misdemeanor charges, but prosecutors charge a few as misdemeanors.
+Most speeding tickets are “petty misdemeanor charges.”
+But prosecutors charge a few as “misdemeanors.”
+A misdemeanor is a crime with a theoretical maximum of 90 days jail or up to one-year probation.

 A petty misdemeanor in Minnesota is not a crime, but is a “conviction.”
 Both become part of the person’s public court record.

-Most driving-related offenses or violations will go on your driver’s license record if convicted.
+Most driving-related offenses or violations will go on your driver’s license record if “convicted.”
 And many vehicle-related offenses or violations will as well.
 This includes speeding tickets, and any kind of traffic ticket.

 But in today’s world, most people are concerned about speeding tickets appearing on their driver’s license record.
 Why?

-First, too many convictions within certain time periods can result in license revocation or suspension.
+Three reasons: First, too many convictions within certain time periods can result in “habitual violator rule” license revocation or suspension.
 But even one over 100 mph speed conviction triggers loss of license.
+Second, insurance rates can go up.
+Third, law enforcement officers will see the violation on the driver’s license record, the next time.
+So we all want to avoid a speeding conviction.

 Over 100 mph

-In these cases, a common goal is to avoid a speeding ticket for over 100 mph.
-So, many wish to reduce the proven speed, to avoid that severe penalty.
-That can only happen in court.
-And a good speeding lawyer like Attorney Thomas Gallagher can help you keep your license.
+A newer Minnesota law makes a speeding conviction for over 100 miles per hour trigger a six-month license revocation.
+In these cases, a common goal is to avoid the “over 100 mph” speeding ticket.
+So, many wish to reduce the proven speed, to avoid that six-month license revocation.
+But that can only happen in court.
+And Minneapolis Criminal Defense Attorney Thomas Gallagher can help you keep your license.

-Sometimes we see a Careless Driving or Reckless Driving charge in an over-100 fact pattern.
+Sometimes we see a Careless or Reckless Driving charge in an over-100 fact pattern.
 If the basis for that charge is speed alone, a court should dismiss or acquit.
 But anyone facing such a charge needs help from a good defense attorney, like Attorney Thomas Gallagher.

 How to avoid